cellsjs/piscosour/docs/developers/guides/15-implementations.md

 # Implementations

 This is a very important concept of a recipe.
 Any step on a recipe could be implemented by one single step inside another recipe.
 Using this concept is possible to implement same flow in different ways on each recipe.
+By default all steps in a flows have to be implemented otherwise the execution of the flow would end on error.
+With `implementation-check` parameter on flows is possible to disable this check [See implementation-check on flows](./03-flows.md)

 How to do this.
 Inside piscosour.json of your recipe you can place the object `implementations` with, for example, this aspect: